mv1223/fitness-assessment/README.md

-# SAI Fitness Assessment - AI-Powered Mobile App
+# SAP Fitness Assessment - AI-Powered Mobile App

 A comprehensive mobile application for the Sports Authority of India (SAI) that democratizes sports talent assessment through AI-powered video analysis and standardized fitness testing.